Creating Jobs with Technology in Sierra Leone

 we will do this by providing young people with the technical skills training, vital assets and the right networks to help them prosper.

-Y Care is part of the global YMCA movement and as one of Sierra Leone's reputed youth organisations with decades of youth development experience, we are well-placed to lead the project.
+Y Care is part of the global YMCA and as one of Sierra Leone's reputed youth organisations with decades of youth development experience, we are well-placed to lead the project.
 Through the Youth Entrepreneurship Hubs young people with otherwise limited access will receive technological support like training and business start-up capital, connections and monitoring.
-As a result they will have the confidence to run a successful business and improve their families living conditions.
+As a result they will have the confidence and knowledge to run a successful business and improve their families living conditions.

 Establish and ensure the functionality and sustainability of two Youth Entrepreneurship Hubs (YEH)